Alessandro Bordini

 Alessandro Bordini (born 8 August 1985) is an Italian blind man who travels the world alone with his stick and iPhone.

 Biography

 Bordini was born in the Province of Verona.
 His father was a wood craftsman.
 He attended the Italian public schools.

-After completing his schooling, Bordina worked with his father.
+After completing his schooling, Bordini worked with his father.
 At age 21 he took up skydiving.

 Accident and resolution

 After skydiving regularly for three years Bordini was seriously injured in a landing accident.
 He lost his sight as a result of his injuries and it took several months of treatment and hospitalization before he was able to resume his life.

 Bordini attended a seminar given by French motivation speaker Michelle J. Noel, in which the marvelous adaptive and recuperative powers of the human brain were discussed.
 This motivated Bordini to adapt a more positive outlook on his life.
 Three years after his accident, he embarked on an around-the-world journey of discovery.